• Skip to main content

 Grated coconut: You can use ⅓ cup desiccated coconut soaked in ¼ cup water for 5 to 10 mins

-You may start the this curry with tadka as shown in the step-by-step images in the blog post.
+You may start this curry with tadka as shown in the step-by-step images in the blog post.

 More South Indian Recipes